Plumsail/helpdesk-docs/Online/Configuration Guide/Add widget to SharePoint site.rst

 #############################

 .. note::
-   Since version 2.1.1 widget web part is included in default HelpDesk installation package.
+   Since version 2.1.1 widget web part is included in the default HelpDesk installation package.
    It means you don't need to install it separately as in previous versions and it's available right after HelpDesk installation.

 .. contents:: Table of contents